 'There's a significant part of our teaching focused on the social and emotional curriculum, and emotional skills and communicating with others so they have the capacity to access the broader curriculum.'

-Schools for all in the Education State
+Schools for all

 The 2016-17 State Budget allocated $415,000 to Yarra Me School.
 This included funding for two relocatable buildings, a newly refurbished administration area, landscaping and pavement repairs around the campus.
 See the

 Yarra Me School project on the Victorian School Buildings Authority website.

 budget is investing $1.25 billion to build and upgrade Victoria's schools.